Morse theory on Lie groupoids: The double complex of a Morse Lie groupoid morphism

-\end{theorem} In particular, the total cohomology on the left hand side is Morita invariant.
-This should be expected since the notion of Morse Lie groupoid morphism we are working with is also Morita invariant.
+In particular, the total cohomology on the left hand side is Morita invariant, something that should be expected since the notion of Morse Lie groupoid morphism we are working with is also Morita invariant.
+Additionally, by arguing as before, it is simple to check that if $G\leftarrow H \rightarrow G'$ is a Morita equivalence between compact proper Lie groupoids such that $G^{(n)}$, $H^{(n)}$, and $G'^{(n)}$ are orientable for all $n\in \mathbb{N}$ then Assumption \ref{StrongAssumption} is preserved by Proposition \ref{MoritaInvariance}.
+This key fact can be used to compute the Bott--Shulman-Stasheff cohomology of certain Lie groupoids by using elementary examples of Morse Lie groupoid morphisms.

+\begin{example} Let $M$ be a smooth manifold and $f:M\to \mathbb{R}$ be a smooth function satisfying Assumption \ref{ABAssumption}.
+From \cite{AB} it follows that the groupoid Morse complex associated to the induced Morse Lie groupoid morphism $F:(M\rr M) \to (\mathbb{R}\rr \mathbb{R})$ is the standard Morse complex of $(M,f)$.
+Also, the Bott--Shulman--Stasheff complex of $M\rr M$ is the ordinary de Rham complex of $M$.
+Therefore, as explained above, the computation of the Morse complex can be used to obtain the Bott--Shulman-Stasheff cohomology of those compact and orientable Lie groupoids which are Morita equivalent to $M$.
+See \cite[s.
+3.6]{AB} for explicit computations in the standard case. \end{example}

+\begin{example} Suppose that $G$ is a compact Lie group acting on a compact oriented manifold $M$.
+Let $f:M\to \mathbb{R}$ be a $G$-invariant Morse function satisfying the Morse--Smale transversality condition.
+The Bott--Shulman-Stasheff cohomology of the action groupoid $G\ltimes M\rr M$ is isomorphic to $G$-equivariant cohomology associated to the Cartan complex, i.e. the equivariant cohomology of the action \cite{Behrend1}.
+Once again, from \cite{AB} we get that the groupoid Morse complex of the induced Morse Lie groupoid morphism $F:(G\ltimes M\rr M) \to (\mathbb{R}\rr \mathbb{R})$ recovers the standard $G$-equivariant cohomology of the action.
+This fact can be viewed as a particular instance of the construction in Subsection \ref{SubEquivariant}.
+Consult \cite[s.
+5.4]{AB} and \cite[s.
+5]{L} for explicit computations. \end{example}